Integrating vocational training into the challenges of the industry of the future

 As part of the Chair project, we have integrated vocational education and training (VET) organisations.
 We are offering days dedicated to training in Industry 5.0, adopting an innovative teaching approach based on scripting and the integration of serious games in real environments, such as teaching factories.
 The aim is to meet the needs of both initial vocational training and continuing education.

-Project objective : Train trainers in the use of teaching tools, such as scriptwriting and active teaching approaches, such as serious games, as part of the Industry 5.0 theme.
-These skills will benefit jobseekers as well as continuing education, enabling upskilling and reskilling.
+Project objective : Train trainers in the use of educational tools, such as lesson planning and active learning approaches—including serious games—within the context of Industry 5.0.
+These skills will benefit job seekers as well as continuing education by enabling upskilling and reskilling initiatives.

 Planification : February 2024 – June 2026